-Step 5 of the accounting process involves the preparation of adjusting entries.
-Adjusting entries are made to update the accounts and bring them to their correct balances.
+Adjusting entries, or adjusting journal entries (AJE), are made to update the accounts and bring them to their correct balances.

 The preparation of adjusting entries is an application of the accrual concept of accounting and the matching principle.

-The accrual concept states that income is recognized when earned regardless of when collected and expenses are recognized when incurred regardless of when paid.
+The accrual concept states that income is recognized when earned regardless of when collected and expense is recognized when incurred regardless of when paid.

-Also, the matching principle aims to align expenses with revenues.
-Expenses should be recognized in the period when the revenues earned with them are recognized.
+The matching principle aims to align expenses with revenues.
+Expenses should be recognized in the period when the revenues generated by such expenses are recognized.

 If adjusting entries are not prepared, some income, expense, asset, and liability accounts may not reflect their true values when reported in the financial statements.
 For this reason, adjusting entries are necessary.